 Turn telemetry + timeout.
 Each dispatched turn is bracketed with append-only events written to ~/.alpi/profiles/<x>/alp/ turns.jsonl.
 The dispatcher writes:

-startwith{ts, profile, wg_id, wg_name, reason, pid}when the subprocess is spawned.endwith{ts, duration_s, rc, posts_added, error?}on normal exit.timeoutwith{ts, duration_s, killed: true}when a turn exceeds the hard 5-minute ceiling — the dispatcher SIGTERMs with a 5-second grace then SIGKILLs.spawn-failedwith{ts, error}ifcreate_subprocess_execraised before the child started.
+startwith{ts, profile, wg_id, wg_name, reason, pid}when the subprocess is spawned.endwith{ts, duration_s, rc, posts_added, error?}on normal exit.timeoutwith{ts, duration_s, killed: true}when a turn exceeds its ceiling — two independent limits, both pipeline-aware: an idle kill when the subprocess emits no event/output for 180 s (300 s in pipeline workgroups), and a backstop kill at 300 s total (900 s in pipeline workgroups).
+The dispatcher SIGTERMs with a 5-second grace then SIGKILLs.spawn-failedwith{ts, error}ifcreate_subprocess_execraised before the child started.

 Operators can tail -f the file directly or use the alpi workgroup turns [<wg_id>] [-f] CLI to filter and stream.
 This bounds runaway turns and gives a single observable channel for "is this peer thinking, idle, or stuck?" — questions that were previously answerable only by inspecting ps and the raw service log.